Creative Ways to Promote Any Event

 10. Set the Standards

-On the event day, you want to ensure that everyone is comfortable and feels safe.
-When considering a dress code, consider your venue, attendees, objective, and speakers/presenters.
+On the event day, you want to make sure that everyone is comfortable and feels safe.
+When considering a dress code, consider your venue, attendees, objective, speakers and presenters.
 Make sure that everyone will be comfortable and still able to maintain your desired level of professionalism.

 If your event has activities requiring special equipment, be sure to communicate that to your attendees and, while you are at it, let them know what facilities and equipment will be available for their use.